- What does Flutter provide?

 Can I use Flutter inside of my existing native app?

-Yes, you can embed a Flutter view in your existing Android or iOS app, however our tooling is currently not fully optimized for this use case (see this issue for details).
+Yes, you can embed a Flutter view in your existing Android or iOS app, however our tooling is currently not fully optimized for this use case (see issue #14821 for details).